Information about the company

 In the process of executing the task, Navigine faced various technical problems, for example:

 - Special safety cases for placing tablets in.
-In order to prevent thefts and damage, the shop administration decided to place all devices in metal cases attached to the handle of the cart.
-The metal box negatively affected the possibilities of the tablet, reducing the quality of an input signal from a Bluetooth tracking beacon.
+To prevent thefts and damage, the shop administration decided to place all devices in metal cases attached to the handle of the cart.
+The metal box negatively affected the possibilities of the tablet, reducing the quality of an input signal from a Bluetooth® beacon.

 - The absence of various sensors on the tablet became another obstacle for implementing shop navigation systems.
 Moreover, the rigid fixation of the tablet inside the box excluded any shaking and, thus, didn’t allow us to measure the number of steps and distance.